 Floors including Sub-floors

 Repair Category 1

-Notes It is not unusual to discover areas of past water spillage when floor coverings are removed in kitchen and bathroom compartments, revealing the need for further repair and maintenance work.
-Sections of flooring are uneven.
-While this is considered to be typical in a property of this age and type, this should be assessed when floor coverings are removed.
+Notes There is uneven flooring at parts.
+It is not unusual to discover areas of past water spillage when floor coverings are removed in kitchen and bathroom compartments, revealing the need for further repair and maintenance work.

 Internal Joinery and Kitchen Fittings

 Repair Category 2

-Notes There is wear and tear to internal joinery finishes in places.
+Notes There is wear and tear to the internal joinery at parts, to include the kitchen fittings which are of an older installation.

 Chimney Breasts and Fireplaces

-Repair Category 1
+Repair Category 2

-Notes Gas fires should be tested for safety prior to use by a Gas Safe registered contractor.
-If disused fireplaces are to be reopened further advice should be sought to ensure that the chimney flue is intact and suitable for use.
+Notes The gas fire is of an older installation and should be tested for safety prior to use by a Gas Safe registered contractor.